You are here

 Et carnem subiit rector Olympi.

-Thus, Salve diva parens is a text that formally and content-wise takes up liturgical topoi but is by no means liturgical; rather, it is newly created in an artful manner (» I. Humanisten).
-Christian and ancient mythological elements are interwoven: [22] The text, which speaks of the enlightenment of the world through the incarnation of the ruler, refers not only to God and Christ but also to the ruler in general.
-This peculiarity is as difficult to understand in the context of a pure Marian Mass as the artful and deliberate meter of the text.
+Thus, Salve diva parens is a text that formally and thematically adopts liturgical motifs but is not liturgical itself; rather, it is a sophisticated new creation (» I. Humanisten).
+Christian and mythological elements are interwoven.[22]
+The text, describing the world’s enlightenment through the incarnation of the ruler, refers not only to God and Christ but also to the ruler in general.
+This peculiarity is as difficult to reconcile with a pure Marian Mass as is the text’s highly artistic meter.

-Thus, both the text and the musical structure of Salve diva parens work with the principle of overlaying two levels.
-Similar examples are known from the context of ruler staging since the Middle Ages and experience a particular bloom under Maximilian I (see the Kap. „Mehrfacher Sinn“: Maria als Mutter des zukünftigen Herrschers).
+Both the resonating text and the musical structure of Salve diva parens operate on the principle of the superimposition of two levels.
+Comparable approaches have been known in the context of ruler representation since the Middle Ages and reached a particular height under Maximilian I (see the Kap. „Mehrfacher Sinn“: Maria als Mutter des zukünftigen Herrschers).

 [19] The reconstruction of the Latin text according to Staehelin 1975, 20–23.